Faculty Start of Term Memo

 Students should participate in classes meaningfully each week via the methods outlined by their faculty.
 It is especially important that students engage in their courses during the first week of classes.
 Participation during this initial week of classes will be used to confirm a student’s enrollment at the university, which is required for disbursement of financial aid, confirmation of immigration status, and official enrollment reporting.
 If a student does not participate meaningfully in the class in a given week, they will be considered “absent.”
 Simply logging into the Canvas course page does not constitute meaningful participation.

-When a class has synchronous (at the same time) scheduled meetings, students are expected to participate in the session in real time.
+When a class has synchronous class meetings, students are expected to participate in the session in real time.
 The university recognizes that certain circumstances may prohibit real time participation.
-In such cases, students should discuss their citation with their faculty before the synchronous session to determine the availability of alternative acceptable means for engagement with course materials in lieu of missed synchronous sessions.
+In such cases, students should discuss their situation with faculty before the synchronous session to determine the availability of alternative means for engagement with course materials in lieu of missing a synchronous session.
 If a student’s circumstances will prohibit real time participation in multiple synchronous sessions, they should communicate their situation to faculty at the beginning of the semester in order to ensure the availability of alternative means of participation.

 Synchronous and Asynchronous Teaching

-Class meeting times listed in the course catalog are representative of the contact time required for the credit amount of the courses.
-(Ex.
-A 3 credit course requires 2 hours and 30 minutes of contact time.
-A 2 credit course requires 1 hour and 40 minutes of contact time.)
-However, it is possible to shorten this meeting time and reallocate some course interaction to asynchronous work.
-This helps to avoid Zoom fatigue, accommodate time zones, and allow for more effective learning experiences.
-You may consider shortening the synchronous class meeting times and reallocating the remaining contact time to asynchronous content.
-Asynchronous work may take the form of watching recorded lectures, participation in discussion groups in Canvas, small group work, faculty office hours/one on one time with the instructor.
+Class meeting times listed in the course catalog are representative of the required contact time of a given course in relation to the number of credits students earn within said course (e.g. a three credit course requires 2.5 hours of contact time.
+A two credit course requires 1 hour and 40 minutes of contact time).
+Faculty are not required to convene synchronous meeting sessions at times listed in the course catalog.
+It is possible to truncate the number of synchronous sessions or total meeting times by reallocating some course interaction to asynchronous work.
+We encourage this kind of reallocation in order to avoid Zoom fatigue, accommodate differing time zones and different learning styles and needs, and thereby foster more effective learning experiences.
+Asynchronous work may take the form of watching recorded lectures, participating in discussion groups on Canvas, small group work, faculty office hours, and one-on-one time with the instructor.

 Please clearly outline the schedule and expectations for synchronous and asynchronous work in your syllabus.

-Faculty should work with students who can’t make all course meeting times due to time zone discrepancies.
-Fully asynchronous coursework is not possible for successful completion of coursework, but when possible, faculty are asked to record and share lectures with students who may miss some synchronous class meetings.
-Zoom recordings must be saved to Google Drive instead of Zoom’s cloud as cloud videos are deleted after 30 days.
+Given the extraordinary nature of the circumstances this academic year, faculty should work with students who can’t make all course meeting times due to time zone discrepancies.
+However, a student may not complete their coursework without participating in a reasonable amount of synchronous sessions of each of their courses.
+We recommend that faculty share lectures with students who may miss some synchronous class meetings.
+To that end, please note that Zoom recordings must be saved to Google Drive instead of Zoom’s cloud as cloud videos are deleted after 30 days.

-Starfish (available via my.newschool.edu) is the software reporting tool used for reporting attendance and meaningful participation in courses.
+Starfish (available via my.newschool.edu) is the tool used for reporting attendance and meaningful participation.

 Attendance should take into account the university’s statement on meaningful participation.
 The entire policy on meaningful participation can be found here.